tailuge/lobby/README.md

 # Lobby

-Players join the Lobby to create a game and await pairing.
+Players join the Lobby to create a Game and await pairing.

 ### Reference Documentation